freqtrade/freqtrade/docs/stoploss.md

 You should also make sure to have this value (`trailing_stop_positive_offset`) lower than your minimal ROI, otherwise minimal ROI will apply first and sell your trade.

 If `"trailing_only_offset_is_reached": true` then the trailing stoploss is only activated once the offset is reached.
+Until then, the stoploss remains at the configured`stoploss`.